moebiussurfing/ofxWindowApp/README.md

 * Window mode (window/full screen)
 * App target fps settings, real current framerate, and vsync state
 * "Trigs Alert" and shows a performance bar when fps drops under the expected frame rate
-* Easy change the app settings just editing the JSON file.
+* Easy change the app settings just editing the JSON file not the app code.

 When you use the addon for the first time into a project and no JSON file is present, you need to set the initial settings:
 ```